Code-Institute-Submissions/Jokes-Quotes/README.md

 * So, combining jokes and inspiring quotes into one site allows us to reach these users who are demonstrating strong interest in these subjects.

+### **Visual Design:**
+* Colour scheme -
+  When designing the site I wanted to convey two key themes of fun and inspiration.
+In colour psychology these themes closely align to yellow and blue.
+  Yellow conveys fun, optimism and warmth.
+Blue conveys inspiration and trust.
+  To keep the design light and carefree, in keeping with the content, I chose to use these colours sparingly in the key elements such as buttons, headings, nav links and the social footer links.
+  Conversely, I made a deliberate decision to avoid dark, heavy block colours which would detract from the key themes.

+* Typography - The chosen font is Gaegu which has a quirky handwritten look which lends itself to rendering both jokes and quotes.
+  I chose to use this across the whole site as it gives a lightness of touch and conveys the site's meaning in both headings and in smaller content.

+* Imagery - I wanted to use professional images that would most effectively complement the jokes and quotes.
+   There is huge scope to add to the images presented in the site and the potential to develop them further as mentioned in features to implement below.

 ## **Features**

 * The site has clear, simple and easy to find navigation.